 05. Book your flights from home

-If you are following our 15 days England, Ireland and Scotland itinerary, then you will see that you can either start your trip in London and travel “in a circle” until you reach Dublin or you can fly to Dublin and follow the itinerary the other way around.
+Suppose you are following our 15 days England, Ireland and Scotland itinerary.
+In that case, you will see that you can either start your trip in London and travel “in a circle” until you reach Dublin or you can fly to Dublin and follow the itinerary the other way around.

-How to the best flight price to England, Ireland and Scotland
+How do find the best flight price to England, Ireland and Scotland

-The first step is to pick up from your itinerary two options to travel from and use Google Flights to check the round trip fares from your hometown to those destinations.
-In this example, we are going to follow the England, Scotland and Ireland itinerary that we mentioned before and pretend that we are traveling out of Chicago from 07/12/2020 to 07/27/2020.
+The first step is to pick up from your itinerary two options to travel from and use Google Flights to check the round-trip fares from your hometown to those destinations.
+In this example, we are going to follow the England, Scotland and Ireland itinerary that we mentioned before and pretend that we are travelling out of Chicago from 07/12/2020 to 07/27/2020.

-The second step is checking the multi-city flights from the same dates.
+The second step is checking the multi-city flights on the same dates.
 In this case, we are going to check the price for the following trip: Chicago – London / Dublin – Chicago

 06. Book transport tickets to move around each destination

-Train connections through Ireland, Scotland, and England are one of the most extensive in all Europe.
-This option is one of the most convenient in terms of comfort since trains are fastest and, if you plan your itinerary accordingly, you won’t need to change stations between one destination and another.
+Train connections through Ireland, Scotland, and England are one of the most extensive in all of Europe.
+This option is one of the most convenient in terms of comfort since trains are the fastest and if you plan the itinerary accordingly, you won’t need to change stations between one destination and another.
 The downside is that the train is also one of the most expensive ways to travel around the UK and Ireland, so it is advised to book your tickets as soon as you can so you can access discounted fares.

 Resources: Rail Europe is a great place to compare different train prices and they are also one of the few official sellers of the Britrail Pass.
 Checking UK’s National Rail website and the Irish Rail homepage is also recommended.

 England, Ireland and Scotland are served by many budget airlines.
 A flight from one point to another in this region won’t take you more than 1 hour and a half, and you can find fares for as low as $20.
-However, it is important to factor the time and cost of moving from your hotel to the airport, arrive 2 hours before and then move from the arrival airport to your accommodation again.
+However, it is important to factor in the time and cost of moving from your hotel to the airport, arriving 2 hours before and then moving from the arrival airport to your accommodation again.

 Resources: Google Flights is a great place to start when looking for air tickets.
 You can compare many providers and book directly from the airline.